Use Web Configurator via HTTPS without browser warnings

 This method also works for our recommended MultiTech rCell 100 devices.
 You can generate modems certificates backed by the CA certificate and client computers will trust the modems as a result.

 The following information provides details on using Gmail with TopView for both outgoing email (Notification) and incoming email (Alarm Acknowledge and information requests).
-TopView supports SSL/TLS for both outgoing and incoming email (for TopView ...
+Google offers free Gmail accounts.
+They include the use of Gmail's outgoing ...

 This article provides information for users experiencing performance issues with the MultiTech rCell modem used for TopView SMS notification.
 Symptoms The user cannot log into the modem web UI When logging into the modem web UI, the screens are slow ...